THG plc: History

 In January 2025, Ingenuity demerged from THG plc into a privately owned, stand-alone business.

+In August 2026, THG plc disposed Claremont Ingredients for £103m.

 Products and services

 Beauty

 THG Beauty sells own-brand and third party cosmetics, including skincare, haircare, makeup and fragrances.

-It both owns brands (Ameliorate, Biossance, Christophe Robin, ESPA, Grow Gorgeous, and Perricone MD) and its own web stores (Lookfantastic, Cult Beauty, and Dermstore).
+It both owns brands (Ameliorate, Biossance, Christophe Robin, ESPA and Perricone MD) and its own web stores (Lookfantastic, Cult Beauty, and Dermstore).
 Each web store is localised to different territories, including localised pricing, promotions, content, marketing, influencers, customer service, couriers and payment options.
 It offers three subscription services through Lookfantastic, Dermstore, and Glossybox which are designed to introduce consumers to new THG products.

 The division has its own product development and manufacturing facilities (THG Labs in the UK and Bentley Laboratories in the USA) for both own-brands and third parties.

 Nutrition

 THG Nutrition is a retailer of sports nutrition supplements and health and wellness products, led by the world's largest online sports nutrition brand, Myprotein.
-It also includes supplements brand, Myvitamins and activewear brand, MP Activewear.
+It also includes supplements brand, Myvitamins and the activewear brand, MP Activewear.
 Like the Beauty division, THG Nutrition is vertically integrated with its own localised web stores, product development and manufacturing facilities which also service third parties.